 This website was last tested on 21/08/20.
-The test was carried out by East Riding of Yorkshire Council digital services team.
+The test was carried out by the East Riding of Yorkshire Council Digital Services team.

 Testing was carried out using Wave accessibility checker, testing a sample of pages which covers the core user interfaces and tools present on the website, such as the homepage, content page, top level home page, interactive decision trees, AZ, directory with map and forms.

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please let us know so we can work to fix it: